-Five key things to know about the UCAS Tariff
+Three key things to know about the UCAS Tariff

-- The new Tariff simply uses a different set of numbers, which some course providers use to describe qualifications and grades in their entry requirements.
+- The Tariff simply uses a different set of numbers, which some course providers use to describe qualifications and grades in their entry requirements.
 For example, only one third of university courses use the Tariff, and most use qualifications and grades.